min2ha/ukwa-site/content/target/68897/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Difficult day for prime minister but not a disaster

 Theresa May managed to roll Donald Trump back from outright and overt criticism of her, and her Brexit policy, before their press conference at the end of his visit.